 - Most high-end packs and luggage are manufactured in Vietnam, since they currently have the best facilities and skilled workforce for this type of production.

-Day 1 (May 10, 2016): Arrive in Hanoi.
+Day 1 (May 9): Arrive in Hanoi.
 Catch a private group transfer from Noi Bai International airport to our hotel in Hanoi, the bustling capital of Vietnam.
 The afternoon is yours to relax and explore one of the most interesting and culturally diverse cities in the world.
 Meet the guides and your fellow travel companions for a welcome dinner at a nice restaurant in Hanoi.
+(Meals: D)

-Day 3 (May 12, 2016): After breakfast, we get picked up at our hotel and drive through the Red River Delta to the famous UNESCO World Heritage Site, Halong Bay.
-Here, we’ll board a luxury “junk ship” for an overnight cruise through the turquoise waters.
-We’ll enjoy fresh seafood, explore traditional fishing villages, hidden grottos and ancient caves, then have cocktails and dinner on the deck of the boat as the sun sets into the Gulf of Tonkin.
+Day 2 (May 10): After breakfast, we get picked up at our hotel and drive through the Red River Delta to the famous UNESCO World Heritage Site, Halong Bay.
+Here, we’ll board a luxury “junk ship” and begin our cruise through the turquoise waters.
+(Meals: B, L, D)

-Day 5 (May 14, 2016): We’ll wake up in Hue and visit the incredible Citadel of Ancient Monuments, take a bike ride through the Old City to Tinh Tam Lake; go to the Mu Pagoda, and the Khai Dinh’s Tomb.
+Day 5 (May 13): We’ll wake up in Hue and visit the incredible Citadel of Ancient Monuments, take a bike ride through the Old City to Tinh Tam Lake; go to the Mu Pagoda, and the Khai Dinh’s Tomb.
 Then, we’ll take our time to enjoy the Hue night market.
+(Meals: B, L, D)

-Day 6 (May 15, 2016): An easy day sees us driving to the prettiest of all Vietnamese towns, Hoi An.
+Day 6 (May 14): An easy day sees us driving to the prettiest of all Vietnamese towns, Hoi An.
 En route we will visit Lang Co Beach, a fishing village and drive through the famous Pass of Ocean Clouds.
-The afternoon allows us to soak up the sun at the wonderful Cua Dai Beach.
+We will check in to the hotel, then take a walking tour of Hoi An’s ancient town centre.
+Visit old shophouses, the 400-year old Japanese bridge, and the colorful market in this lovely town (Meals: B, L, D)

-Day 8 (May 17, 2016): After breakfast, we head to the airport for a quick flight to Ho Chi Minh City.
-After you arrive we’ll get you to your hotel and then you can spend the evening exploring the bustling city of Saigon: the city that never sleeps.
+Day 8 (May 16): After breakfast, we head to the airport for a quick flight to Ho Chi Minh City.
+After you arrive we’ll get you to your hotel and settled.
+In the afternoon/evening, we’ll take a street food tour of Saigon.
+(Meals: B, L, D)

-Day 9 (May 18, 2016): Today, we’ll visit the Cu Chi Tunnels, a major part of the Vietnam-American War and a fascinating day trip – explore the mysterious tunnels, find hidden doors and once-deadly traps.
-After lunch we’ll go back to Ho Chi Mihn City (Saigon) and spend the afternoon either visiting the War Remnants Museum or the Reunification Palace, whichever you prefer.
+Day 9 (May 17): Today, we’ll visit the Cu Chi Tunnels, a major part of the Vietnam-American War and a fascinating day trip – explore the mysterious tunnels, find hidden doors and once-deadly traps.
+After lunch we’ll go back to Ho Chi Mihn City (Saigon) and spend the afternoon visiting the War Remnants Museum and the Reunification Palace.
+(Meals: B, L, D)

-Day 10 (May 19, 2016): We’ll travel to the amazing Mekong Delta passing through the town of My Tho en route to the regional capital Can Tho.
+Day 10 (May 18): We’ll travel to the amazing Mekong Delta passing through the town of My Tho en route to the regional capital Can Tho.
 We’ll enjoy a river boat cruise, lunch in an orchard, a bicycle ride and at the end of the day, the night market.
+(Meals: B, L, D)

-Day 11 (May 20, 2016): We’ll take a leisurely boat trip in the morning to explore the photogenic tributaries of the Lower Mekong river, then visit the vibrant Cai Răng floating market.
+Day 11 (May 19): We’ll take a leisurely boat trip in the morning to explore the photogenic tributaries of the Lower Mekong river, then visit the vibrant Cai Răng floating market.
 See how the popular Vietnamese dish, rice vermicelli soup, is made and enjoy a delicious meal.
 Then transfer back to Ho Chi Minh City.
 We’ll enjoy a farewell dinner in a nice restaurant in Saigon to wrap up our adventure.
+(Meals: B, L, D)

-Day 12 (May 21, 2016): You have free time in the morning until your private car arrives to take you to the airport for your next destination.
+Day 12 (May 20): You have free time in the morning until your private car arrives to take you to the airport for your next destination.
+(Meals: B)

 Pants (zip-off pants can be very useful)